 It's important to know that while investing in the S&P 500 can give great returns, you may be missing out on returns from medium-sized and small companies.
 If you're looking for exposure to smaller firms, you should consider investments that track the S&P 400, which consists of the top mid-cap companies, or the Russell 2000, which features mostly smaller companies.

 Businesses with smaller market caps generally carry more risk than large-cap ones.
 You should ensure that your portfolio and risk tolerance can handle the volatility of smaller cap companies.

 Any attempt to diversify your stock portfolio should include some attempt at diversification according to sector and industry.
 In fact, some investment strategies suggest a perfect balance of sectors, because any sector can be the best-performing group in any given year.

-As of November 30, 2018, the breakdown of sectors in the S&P 500 was as follows:
+The breakdown of sectors in the S&P 500 is as follows:

 Why It Matters

-How to Supplement the S&P 500
+How To Supplement the S&P 500

-A Word About International
+A Word About International Equities